owncast/owncast.github.io/docs/broadcasting/_index.md

 ---
-title: Broadcasting Software
+title: Set Up Broadcasting Software
 description: >-
   How you configure your broadcasting software can impact the quality and performance of your stream
 sidebar_position: 100
-sidebar_label: Broadcasting Software
+sidebar_label: Set up broadcasting software
 tags:
   - streaming
   - rtmp